openverse-orca/OrcaGym/README.md

 ## Set Up OrcaStudio:

 Follow the instructions provided in the [OrcaStudio documentation](URL:http://orca3d.cn/) to install and configure OrcaStudio on your system.

+Please note that OrcaStudio is a program that runs on Windows and Linux.
+Therefore, when using WSL to run OrcaGym in conjunction with OrcaStudio run on Windows, we are actually performing cross-virtual machine communication.
+This requires some additional [configuration](./doc/setup-wsl-grpc-communication.md).

 ## Usage
 Using OrcaGym is straightforward.
 Here are the examples to get you started: